 – Foundation employees,

-– employees and consultants of KTH Innovation, Accenture or such other project partners as announced by the Foundation,
+– employees and consultants of KTH Royal Institute of Technology, Accenture and The Mills Fabrica or such other project partners as announced by the Foundation,

 – immediate family members and/or household members of the individuals mentioned in this clause, or